thejsway/thejsway/manuscript/chapter04.md

 * If the condition's value is `false`, the code in the loop stops running or doesn't run.

+!!! tip

-I> The loop body must be placed within curly braces, except if it's only one statement.
+    The loop body must be placed within curly braces, except if it's only one statement.
 For now, always use curly braces for your loops.

 ## The `for` loop